Mampenda/Multiprogramming/README.md

 which private to the execution process, i.e. intermediate results, "temporaries", are local.

-With this machine model, if an expression in one process does not reference a variable which is modified by another process, then the expression evaluation will appear to be atomic (by the 'at-most-once' property) even if it requires executing several fine-grained atomic actions.
+With this machine model, if an expression in one process does not reference a variable which is modified by another process, then the expression evaluation will appear to be atomic (by the _at-most-once_ property) even if it requires executing several fine-grained atomic actions.

 There are two reasons for this: